kbss-cvut/aircraft-maintenance-planning-system/aircraft-maintenance-planning-model/data/tc-definitions/README.md

     * in <code>MPD</code> sheet in file B737 had a column "E**L**. power" while MPD in A32F had column "E**l**. power"
 2. Normalization of data - some cells in the tables contain empty strings or strings only with spaces.
 Delete such values.
-3. Add a _step_ column that explicitly specifies the order of the task step in the overal task.
+3. Add a "step" column that explicitly specifies the order of the task step in the overal task.
 This task is done for all sheets, but the <code>MPD</code> in file A32F needed some additional work.
     * for sheet <code>MPD</code> in file A32F, **1.** Create a new column "code" and set the value to "TASKNUMBER" if its value is not blank, otherwise, set it to "MPD NUMBER".
 Use formula <code>=IF(ISBLANK(P2),IF(ISBLANK(Q2),"",Q2),P2)</code>